-Gerhard and Bernhard at Leica: April 2012
+Gerhard at Leica: April 2012

 There has been a lot of activity at Leica lately.
 Gerhard Baier (right) is now Managing Director.
 He shares the title with Erik Feichtinger, who previously shared the title with Iain Neil.
 Gerhard will be responsible for production and marketing, Erik for finance and operations.
-Iain continues as principal lens designer and CTO of the Leica Summilux-C Project.
-Bernhard Kratzer (left) is the new Production Manager, replacing Rainer Schnabel, who recently retired after 33 years at Leica.
-We spoke to Gerhard and Bernhard.